Gaspar Grande: Places

-Point Baleine was once a whaling station, as indicated by its name, which is French for "whaling point".
-Located on the Southwestern end of Gaspar Grande, Point Baliene is one of the main drop off sites for visitors to the Gasparee Caves.
+Pointe Baleine was once a whaling station, as indicated by its name, which is French for "whaling point".
+Located on the western end of Gaspar Grande, Pointe Baleine is one of the main drop off sites for visitors to the Gasparee Caves.

 Bombshell Bay got its name from its historical past as there once was a fort located in this area.
 It is now a holiday resort.

 Gasparee Caves is one of the more popular sites in Chaguaramas.
 The cave is full of geological formations such as stalactites, stalagmites, flowstones, pillars, ribbon, and fringed curtain.

 Other landmarks on the island include Bordel Bay, Winn's Bay, Goodwill's Bay and St. Madeline Bay.

 Fauna

 Terrestrial vertebrate fauna of the island is a depauperate subset of that found on the main island of Trinidad.
 Given their ability to easily move over the narrow sea straights between both Trinidad and Venezuela, the most specious class of terrestrial vertebrates on the island are the birds.
 Among the birds commonly encountered on the island are American Black Vultures, Turkey Vultures, Brown Pelicans, Great Kiskadees, Ruddy Ground Doves, White-tipped Doves, Yellow-headed Caracaras, Orange-winged Amazon Parrots and Bananaquits.
 Non-avian reptiles are the next well represented vertebrates, with snakes such as Boddaert's tropical racers and lizards including Green Iguanas, Turnip-tailed Geckos, Wiegmann's striped geckos, Underwood's Spectacled Tegus and the introduced Grenada bush anoles being fairly commonly encountered.
 The Trinidad Northern Coral Snake - Micrurus circinalis - is the only potentially dangerous venomous snake known from Gaspar Grande.
 There are a few mammals known from the island, inclusive of the Southern opossum and several species of bats that make use of the limestone cave and sinkhole systems, tree cavities and even human built structures present.

+Among the myriad of invertebrates present, the Amazonian Giant Centipede (known to grow up to 30 centimetres in length) is perhaps the most notable.